cmora111/tvm/README.md

 git://github.com/rshk/python-libxdo
 ```
 # tvm.py

 tvm.py: Is a  python script that uses tkined to simulate a macropad.
+Each label is also a button that can be selected with a mouse.
+Upon first startup
+you are prompted to select a window to send commads to.
+There are 4 options for how to handle what to do with each command upon a button press,

+0. Select a new window to send commands to
+1. Spawn a new window
+2. Use window  the was configured at the beginning of the tvm.py script
+3. Don't need a window

+Commands can accept input by using the keyword ```<name>``` int the command in the config file.
+This will cause a window to pop  up and prompt
+for input.
+You can have multiple commands seperated by ';'. each command can have a ```<name>``` prompt, but there will be just one prompt for
+the whole command line.

+A multi command with multiple ```<name>```:

+    "mkdir /home/mora/Projects/<name>; cd /home/mora/Projects/<name>"

+As you can see from the above example, multiple commands seperated by a ';', and the use of multipe ```<name>``` entries.

 A configuration file is used to create labels and commands for each label.

 An example configuration file ***src/tvm_config.py***:
 ```